 Car Rental/Transportation Costs

-Driving in Ireland is intimidating, yes, but I also find it one of the best ways to explore the country as it allows you to go at your own pace and make some hidden discoveries of your own.
+Driving in Ireland is intimidating, but I also find it one of the best ways to explore the country as it allows you to go at your own pace and make some hidden discoveries of your own.
 With children, it also means you have the flexibility to stop when you want, or let the kids sleep off some jetlag in the backseat on longer travel days.

 Do expect to pay a bit of a premium for an automatic car, and be sure to reserve one well in advance as manual cars are more prevalent in Ireland.
 But the ease of an automatic is definitely worth it.

-And check in with your credit card company to determine what level of insurance coverage they provide on car rental bookings abroad.
+Check in with your credit card company to determine what level of insurance coverage they provide on car rental bookings abroad.
 The odds that you’ll have a little fender bender with a stone wall on a narrow road isn’t that rare for American drivers!

 If you’re not comfortable driving on the opposite side of the narrow, twisty roads, then consider booking a private driver.
-This can easily start at $400 per day so you’ll need to budget accordingly.
+This can easily start at $700 per day so you’ll need to budget accordingly.
 One way to keep costs down is to utilize public transportation for your point A to point B travel journeys.

-Another cost saving tip: don’t pick up your rental car until the day you depart Dublin.
+Another cost-saving tip: don’t pick up your rental car until the day you depart Dublin.
 Dublin is relatively small geographically, so you can easily explore on foot and through a few taxi rides during your time there.

 Check rates on Car Rentals in Ireland from Auto Europe